-Unlike some cities, East Orange isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in East Orange are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, East Orange is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, East Orange is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in East Orange who work in office and administrative support (15.70%), sales jobs (9.97%), and healthcare suport services (8.51%).
+There are especially a lot of people living in East Orange who work in office and administrative support (14.89%), sales jobs (9.67%), and healthcare suport services (7.82%).

-The percentage of adults in East Orange who are college-educated is close to the national average for all communities of 21.84%: 17.16% of the adults in East Orange have a bachelor's degree or advanced degree.
+In terms of college education, East Orange is nearly on par with the US average for all cities of 21.84%: 19.66% of adults 25 and older in East Orange have a bachelor's degree or advanced degree.

-The per capita income in East Orange in 2010 was $21,656, which is low income relative to New Jersey, and middle income relative to the rest of the US.
-This equates to an annual income of $86,624 for a family of four.
+The per capita income in East Orange in 2018 was $24,687, which is low income relative to New Jersey, and lower middle income relative to the rest of the US.
+This equates to an annual income of $98,748 for a family of four.
 However, East Orange contains both very wealthy and poor people as well.

 East Orange is a somewhat ethnically-diverse city.
 The people who call East Orange home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of East Orange residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in East Orange include Guyanese, Haitian, African, and Trinidadian and Tobagonian.
+East Orange also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.17% of the city’s residents.
+Important ancestries of people in East Orange include Jamaican, Haitian, Guyanese, Trinidadian and Tobagonian, and Other Subsaharan African.

 The most common language spoken in East Orange is English.
-Other important languages spoken here include Spanish and French Creole.
+Other important languages spoken here include Spanish and French.